rudrajit15/rudrajit15.github.io/_pages/about.md

 Howdy!

-I am a fifth year PhD student in the Computer Science Department of **UT Austin**.
-I am fortunate to be advised by Prof. **Inderjit Dhillon** and Prof. **Sujay Sanghavi**.
+I am a fifth-year PhD candidate in the Computer Science Department of **UT Austin**.
+I am fortunate to be advised by Prof. **Inderjit S. Dhillon** and Prof. **Sujay Sanghavi**.
 Broadly speaking, I am interested in developing provably better optimization algorithms and generalization-improving techniques for machine learning.
-My research spans federated learning, differentially private training and knowledge distillation.
-I am a student researcher at **Google DeepMind** this summer.
-I was a research intern at **Google Research** in 2021 and an applied scientist intern at **Amazon** in 2020.
+My research spans federated learning, differentially private training, and knowledge distillation.
+I am a student researcher at **Google Research** in the **Algorithms and Optimization** team.
+Before this, I was a student researcher at **Google DeepMind** in 2023, a research intern at **Google Research** in 2021, and an applied scientist intern at **Amazon** in 2020.

 Previously, I was a dual degree (combined bachelor's and master's degree) student in the Department of Electrical Engineering, **Indian Institute of Technology** (**IIT**) **Bombay**.
 At IIT Bombay, I worked under the guidance of Prof. **Subhasis Chaudhuri**.
 I was awarded the Undergraduate Research Award (URA-03) for exceptional work in my final thesis.